-Determination of reasonable suspicion made by the Dean of Students shall be reviewed by the Vice-President of Enrollment & Student Development (or his/her designee) to assure that the determination is based on reliable information/evidence.
-Written approval from the Vice-President of Enrollment & Student Development shall be obtained prior to testing.
-The Vice-President of Enrollment & Student Development may elect to conduct further investigation prior to approving testing.
+Determination of reasonable suspicion shall be made by the Dean of Students to ensure that the determination is based on reliable information/evidence.
+The Dean of Students may elect to conduct further investigation prior to testing.

 Testing Procedures

 Drugs to be tested for are those on the NCAA banned drug list (adopted by the NAIA), plus all recreational/street drugs.
 Students should consult with the athletic training staff to review the list.
 Note: Changes may be made to the banned drug list without prior notice from the University or Athletic Department.
 The Athletic Trainer, upon receipt of official notice of changes to the banned drug list, will promptly notify all head coaches and students of such changes.